KRR-Oxford/DeepOnto/README.md

 ## Publications

-- *Yuan He‚ Jiaoyan Chen‚ Denvar Antonyrajah and Ian Horrocks.* In Proceedings of 36th AAAI Conference on Artificial Intelligence 2022 (AAAI-22).
+- *Yuan He‚ Jiaoyan Chen‚ Denvar Antonyrajah and Ian Horrocks.* **BERTMap: A BERT−based Ontology Alignment System**.
+In Proceedings of 36th AAAI Conference on Artificial Intelligence 2022 (AAAI-22).
 To Appear.